justusthane/justusthane.github.io/todo/index.md

 - [x] Favicon
 - [ ] Define the site tagline in YAML
 - [ ] Add indicator for external links
-- [ ] Write Grav plugin to render these markdown checkboxes as HTML checkboxes
+- [x] Write Grav plugin to render these markdown checkboxes as HTML checkboxes
    - Model after Github markdown preview checkboxes
+    - *Done!
+Well, I didn't write a Grav plugin, instead I rebuilt the site in the pretty cool [Eleventy static site generator](https://11ty.dev), which uses markdown.it, and it turns out there's a [markdown.it plugin](https://www.npmjs.com/package/markdown-it-task-lists) that does exactly what I wanted.
+Awesome!*
 - [x] Add *Links* page
    - [x] Maybe actually put links on the links page
 - [ ] Add RSS feeds